brandongregory/dndhelp/src/roleplaying/using-stage-plays.md

 parent:
   name: Roleplaying
   url: /roleplaying/

+posterImage: 'poster-stage-plays.webp'
+posterDescription: 'Graphic of a well-dressed actor of South Asian descent holding a skull and delivering a monologue'

 ---

 Stage plays are a big part of historical pop culture and offer fun interactions for your players and a unique place to meet with and observe NPCs.
 From having players improvise parts of a play to using a play as a backdrop for important events, there are many ways to use them in your campaign.
 Here are some guidelines for effectively using plays in your game.